zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

   ![](./images/cluster-layout.png " ")

   **Note:**
+  VM Standard Shapes offer the most flexibility.
+For example, you can increase the storage capacity for each node.
 For better performance and scalability, change the preceding specifications appropriately.
-Consider **DensIO** shapes (with direct attached storage) and **Bare Metal** shapes.
+Consider **DenseIO** shapes and **Bare Metal** shapes. **DenseIO** shapes are designed for large databases, big data workloads, and applications that require high-performance local storage.
+They include direct locally-attached NVMe-based SSDs.
+See [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-dense).

 Create the cluster as follows: